nathanchance/gcc-prebuilts/README.md

+# DEPRECATION NOTICE

+This repo will no longer be updated as I don't have the time.
+You can compile these toolchains yourself with either [crosstool-NG](https://crosstool-ng.github.io) or my [build-tools-gcc](https://github.com/nathanchance/build-tools-gcc) repo.
+For Linaro toolchains, you can download their prebuilts on [their releases site](https://releases.linaro.org/components/toolchain/binaries/).

 # Prebuilt GCC toolchains

 These are my personal toolchains, cross compiled for arm and arm64.
 They will always be up to date with the latest stable GCC (currently 7.1.1).
 I use them for compiling [Flash Kernel](https://github.com/nathanchance/angler).
 They are compiled with [crosstool-NG](http://crosstool-ng.github.io).